ON THIS PAGE

 We are all influenced to some degree by our past experiences.
 Some experiences have been so dreadful that they haunt us and torment us for the rest of our lives.
 The person who was sexually abused as a child is often plagued with feelings of guilt and uncleanness.
 Their marriage may be spoiled or even destroyed because of the effects of the abuse that they suffered.
 William Cowper, the great poet and hymn-writer, suffered all his life from the harmful effects of being bullied at boarding school when very young.
 We live in a fallen world where life is tough and often tragic.
 We all carry the scars of the past to some degree or other.
 We may suffer from a variety of psychological and emotional hang-ups (inner healing practitioners call them ‘hurts’).

-The inner healing counsellor will tell us that these hurts are adversely affecting our Christian life, preventing us from enjoying victory over sin.
+The inner healing counselor will tell us that these hurts are adversely affecting our Christian life, preventing us from enjoying victory over sin.
 They are responsible for our lack of power, our low self-esteem, our inability to witness or to speak in tongues, etc. He tells us that we need inner healing to free us from our hurts so that we can live a better Christian life.
 Rita Bennett, quoting husband Dennis, writes,

 ‘Inner healing is simply cooperating with the Lord to let him cure and remove from our psychological natures the things that are blocking the flow of the Holy Spirit’.